C4E5G3/pages_bazClearances/content/en/terms-and-conditions.md

 #### License

-Unless otherwise stated, Dorset House Clearance own the intellectual property rights for all material on dorsethouseclearance.uk.
+Unless otherwise stated, Baz's Clearances own the intellectual property rights for all material on bazclearance.co.uk.
 All intellectual property rights are reserved.
-You may access dorsethouseclearance.uk for your own personal use subjected to restrictions set in these terms and conditions.
+You may access bazclearance.uk for your own personal use subjected to restrictions set in these terms and conditions.

 You must not:

-- Republish material from dorsethouseclearance.uk
+- Republish material from bazclearance.co.uk
-- Sell, rent or sub-license material from dorsethouseclearance.uk
+- Sell, rent or sub-license material from bazclearance.co.uk
-- Reproduce, duplicate or copy material from dorsethouseclearance.uk
+- Reproduce, duplicate or copy material from bazclearance.co.uk
-- Redistribute content from dorsethouseclearance.uk
+- Redistribute content from bazclearance.co.uk

 These terms and conditions come into effect at the time of writing, 04 March 2024, and are considered extant unless modified.
 If you have any questions relating to these terms and conditions, please do not hesitate to contact us.